RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 -	Two letters of recommendation are due by **November 22**.
 -	Awards are announced by **February 28**.

+Please note - the next deadline for submission will be in Fall 2022 for awards in Spring 2023.

 ## After Receiving an RAC Research Stipend

 Stipend recipients have from April 1 of the award year through June 30 of the following year to complete their research.